-A variety of physical issues can cause what appear to be housebreaking problems in an otherwise tidy dog.
+A variety of physical issues can cause what appears to be housebreaking problems in an otherwise tidy dog.
 These are not issues that can be resolved by training or corrections; they need to be addressed with veterinary care.
 Your dog cannot help having these accidents.

 We list some of the possible health issues here, followed by common mistakes people tend to make when their dog starts having housebreaking problems.
-With any sudden, unexplained housebreaking problems in a dog who has previously been clean indoors, please check with your veterinarian promptly.
+With any sudden, unexplained housebreaking problems in a dog who has previously been cleaning indoors, please check with your veterinarian promptly.

 Recently Spayed or Neutered: Now Making Mistakes

 Your previously housebroken, recently spayed or neutered dog is urinating in the house.